-The development process reported in this paper was conducted in line with the Medical Research Council guidelines for the development and evaluation of complex interventions.
+The development process reported in this paper was conducted in line with the MRC guidelines for the development and evaluation of complex interventions.
 It involved the preliminary phases of intervention development as outlined in Table 1.
-The process was managed by a collaborative planning and
+The process was managed by a collaborative planning and design team of six members including behaviour change researchers, SB and physical activity experts, computer scientists.

-Table 1.
-Schematic of development process.

-Phase Activity Outcome 1.
-Preliminary research (a) Systematic review and meta-analysis (b) Focus groups with target end users and stakeholders (c) Review of BCW and BCTTv1 Understanding the behaviour and what needs to change 2.
-Consensus workshops (d) Additional review of wider/ relevant literature (e) Mind mapping (f) Application of APEASE (g) Selecting app components Identify intervention options and content 3.
-White boarding (h) Interface design principles to design application software(i) Sketches(j) Wireframes Design of prototype 4.
-Usability testing (k) 'Think-aloud' interviews and iterative refinement Worktivity app design team of six members, including behaviour change researchers, SB and physical activity experts and computer scientists.
 The process was iterative and involved regular development team meetings, repeated reviews and multiple discussions to resolve issues as they arose.
-Excluding the time it took to conduct the systematic review and focus group preliminary work (activities (a) and (b), Table 1), the development process lasted approximately three months.
+Excluding the time it took to conduct the systematic review and focus group preliminary work (Activities a) and b), Table 1), the development process lasted approximately three months.

+Table 1 Schematic of development process

+Phase Activity Outcome

+1. Preliminary a) Systematic Review and Meta- Understanding the behaviour

+Research analysis and what needs to change

+b) Focus groups with target end users and stakeholders

+c) Review of BCW and BCTTv1

+2. Consensus d) Additional review of Identify intervention options

+workshops wider/relevant liter wider/relevant literature and content

+e) Mind mapping

+f) Application of APEASE

+g) Selecting app components

+Interface design principles to Design of prototype

+design application software

+i) Sketches

+j) Wireframes

+4. Usability k) "Think Aloud" Interviews and "Worktivity" app

+Testing iterative refinement

-BCW: Behaviour Change Wheel; BCTTv1: Behaviour Change Technique Taxonomy version 1; APEASE: Acceptability, Practicability, Effectiveness and costeffectiveness, Affordability, Safety/side-effects, Equity.
+BCW: Behaviour Change Wheel 49

+BCTTv1: Behaviour Change Technique Taxonomy version 1 50

+APEASE: Acceptability, Practicability, Effectiveness and cost-effectiveness, Affordability, Safety/side-effects, Equity 51